bensonchoyintuitas/intuitas_knowledgebase/docs/standards_and_conventions.md

 #### Example dbt model structure:
-The model structure below reflects a single catalog for domain+environment and schema separation for layers and stages:
+The model structure below reflects a single catalog for domain+environment and schema separation for zones and layers:

 ```md
 {{domain/enterprise} _project_name}